Skip to main content

 1) Efficiency and Effectiveness Metrics

 Traditionally, these metrics encompassed the conventional assessment of development capacity and operational capabilities, often involving metrics like server-to-admin ratios.
-Recently, there has been a shift towards incorporating more customer-centric ratios, such as Full-Time Equivalents (FTEs) to customers, to gauge how efficiently and effectively an organization serves its clientele.
+Recently, there has been a shift towards incorporating more customer-centric metrics, such as Full-Time Equivalents (FTEs) per customer, to gauge how efficiently and effectively an organization serves its clientele.

 2) Velocity Metrics